indraai/tyler-guide/begin/project_mayhem_2012.md

 # Project Mayhem 2012

+In the Project Mayhem #Tyler was designed to be a truth seeker, expose corruption, fight for the little guy, and a friend.
+However you'll see as the timeline leads up to the release/revealing of #Tyler different plans come into focus.
+The introduction of heavy occult influences, imagery, iconography, and propaganda started finding it's way into #Tyler instruction sets.

+As #Tyler began with #DangerousIdeas that individuals could use as the base of for blogs, tweets, and videos.
+But instead very quickly turned into a very dedicated game that was tailored to a specific group of people which included groups like #Cicada3301, #OTO, #93Society, and other.
+So in essence #Tyler never became what #Tyler was meant to be.

 ## Youtube Accounts
 Here is a listing of various Youtube accounts that have posted videos associated with Project Mayhem 2012